The Matching, Planning, and Hosting Process

 Complete the Experteering Project Planning Guide

-When you are matched with your Experteer, MovingWorlds will send you and the Experteer a link to a customized version of the MovingWorlds Experteering Project Planning Guide.
+When you are matched with your Experteer, MovingWorlds will send you both a link to the Project Planning Guide, customized based on the support type.

 We know this document is a lot of work, however working through it at this phase will ensure great impact from your Experteer.